luohongk/some-stars/README.md

 ## C++

-*   [ACFR-RPG/DynOSAM](https://github.com/ACFR-RPG/DynOSAM) - Offical code release for DynoSAM: Dynamic Object Smoothing And Mapping.
-Submitted TRO Visual SLAM SI.
+*   [ACFR-RPG/DynOSAM](https://github.com/ACFR-RPG/DynOSAM) - Offical code release for DynoSAM: Dynamic Object Smoothing And Mapping \[Submitted TRO Visual SLAM SI].
 A visual SLAM framework and pipeline for Dynamic environements, estimating for the motion/pose of objects and their structure, as well as the camera odometry and static map.

 *   [suchetanrs/ORB-SLAM3-ROS2-Docker](https://github.com/suchetanrs/ORB-SLAM3-ROS2-Docker) - This repository contains a full wrapper class for running ORB-SLAM3 on a docker container with ROS2 Humble with Ubuntu 22.04.